Forensic Counselor

 Step 3: Obtain a Master’s Degree (Two to Three Years)

-To practice as a forensic counselor, aspiring professionals must earn a master’s degree in counseling as this is required for licensure in most states.
-Students should ensure the program they attend is accredited as this makes the path towards licensure easier and allows them to transfer their credits to another school should that be necessary.
+To practice as a forensic counselor, aspiring professionals must earn a master’s degree in counseling, which is required for licensure in most states.
+Students should ensure the program they attend is accredited, as this makes the path toward licensure easier and allows them to transfer their credits to another school should that be necessary.
 The primary accrediting body for counseling programs is the Council for Accreditation of Counseling and Related Educational Programs.

 Students can pursue a general master’s in counseling or focus on a forensics-specific program.
-In Newton, Massachusetts, William James College offers a forensic and correctional counseling master’s in clinical mental health counseling.
-Graduates of this program have met the requirements to become a Mental Health Counselor (LMHC) in Massachusetts.
+Cal State LA offers a master of science in forensic psychology.
+Graduates of this program have met the requirements to become a Mental Health Counselor (LMHC) in California.
 This forensics-focused program teaches students to work with families and individuals in criminal, legal, or correctional settings along with general counseling principles.
 This program can be completed in two years full-time or three years part-time.

-Westfield State University in Westfield, Massachusetts, also has a forensic mental health counseling master of arts degree.
-This program has a specific emphasis on preparing counselors to work with criminal offenders.
-This 60-semester-credit program’s required coursework includes psychopathology, psychological theories of criminal behavior, counseling diverse populations, and developmental psychology.
+Westfield State University in Westfield, Massachusetts, also offers a master of arts degree in forensic mental health counseling.
+This program focuses on preparing counselors to work with criminal offenders.
+The 60-semester-credit program’s required coursework includes psychopathology, psychological theories of criminal behavior, counseling diverse populations, and developmental psychology.
 Graduates of this program are prepared to pursue licensing as mental health counselors.

 Step 4: Apply for Initial State Licensure (Timeline Varies)